Aug. 4, 1947: Williams vs Montgomery

 Meanwhile, the National Boxing Association had yet to decide on Angott’s successor when just three months after announcing his retirement, Angott let it be known his hand had healed up quite nicely and his retirement announcement had been premature.
 He returned to action and the NBA decided he was still the champ.
 He eventually lost that title to Juan Zurita, who was then stopped in two rounds by Williams in 1945.

 In the third Ike suffered a serious gash over his right eye and in round four Montgomery made it a target, landing left hooks to the injured optic.
-The pace quickened and they kept trading heavy shots after the bell.
+The pace quickened and the angry battlers kept trading heavy shots after the bell.
 Round five was no less intense and those waiting for the older Montgomery to fade wondered if maybe Ike was going to be the one to fall again.
 Maybe the “Bobcat” just had his number.

 But in round six Williams started working the jab again, keeping his rival at the end of his reach and slowing the pace of the battle just enough to lull a winded Montgomery into a slight stupor.
-Then, without the slightest warning, Ike pounced and unleashed a withering two-fisted attack.
+Then, without the slightest warning, Ike pounced and unleashed a withering, non-stop two-fisted attack.
 Montgomery reeled under the fusillade of blows, every strike doing damage.
 He tried to hold his ground and fire back but the younger man’s assault was too ferocious.
 Rights and lefts struck flush and propelled him through the ropes and almost out of the ring, his upper body draped over the middle strand before he collapsed on his side.